OceangreenIndia/oceangreentech/milliBilli.md

-### Difference between a Million and a Billion using time.
+### Difference between a Million and a Billion by time.

 |Time|One Million|One Billion|
 |--|--|--|